KarrLab/obj_tables/docs/migration.rst

     above will succeed because it uses the schema defined by the top commit.

+.. todo: important: ensure that this properly distinguishes between schema change files and sentinel commits
 .. todo: important: use labeled nodes in figure schema_changes_topological_sort, and add a legend

 Migration protocol